 Tick one of the other boxes only if neither of the first two situations applied.

 If your marital status changes during the year and you are entitled to any Canada child tax benefit (CCTB) payments, GST/HST credit, or working income tax benefit (WITB) advance payments, you must tell us by the end of the month following the month in which your status changes.
-However, in the case of separation, do not notify us until you have been separated for more than 90 consecutive days.
-Let us know by going to My Account, by sending us a completed Form RC65, Marital Status Change, or by calling 1-800-387-1193.
+However, if you are separated, do not notify us until you have been separated for more than 90 consecutive days.
+Let us know by going to My Account, by calling 1-800-387-1193, or by sending us a completed Form RC65, Marital Status Change.

 This applies to a person to whom you are legally married.